-Nasty communication stoppers lurk beneath consciousness, creeping into words, showing through facial expressions, impeding connection, and effectively dividing partners, leaving them feeling unfelt and disconnected.
+Nasty communication stoppers lurk beneath consciousness, creeping into words, showing through facial expressions, and effectively dividing partners.
 We must eliminate communication stoppers to enjoy intimacy; not a simple task.
-We usually overlook passive-aggressive snipes, defensiveness and subtle attacks because the communication gaps that destroy connection have always existed in our environments.
-The poor examples of bonding blend unnoticed into every important relationship.
+We easily overlook passive-aggressive snipes and subtle attacks because they have always existed in our environments.
+The poor examples of bonding seamlessly blend into every important relationship.
 To succeed, we must expertly pull these communication bombs out of our repertoire and defuse them.

 Usually the problem disrupting healthy exchange is not singular; both partners share in the blame and must examine their roles to this hurtful merry-go-round.
 The conversations move from attacks to counterattacks, deeply entrenching each partner into protective worn out routines.
 The pattern of communication threatens every bodies safety, even the tender eyes of the next generation watching and learning about love.

-Intimate Communication: An open communication between two people allowing ideas to pass back and forth.
+Intimate Communication is open communication between two people allowing ideas to pass back and forth.
 The communication extends beyond words sharing emotions, hopes and dreams.

 Voicing hurt is difficult.
 Sharing hurt may ignite defensiveness because of the unsaid but interpreted blame.
 Loud and clear the message arrives, whether intended or not, “I hurt because of YOU.”
 Criticisms often feel like rejection.
 Security is disrupted.
 These corrective conversations dangerously unsettle hope.
 Actions, facial expressions, and tones expose underlying feelings—even if words are vague.
 We must master these critical moments, delivering clear messages within a framework that is able to be received.